eclipse-pass/pass-documentation/developer-documentation/release/README.md

   * Release manager will draft the message, allowing the [technical lead](https://github.com/markpatton) and [community manager](https://github.com/kineticsquid) to provide feedback before posting.
   * Message should include at least: an overview of the high level changes in the release, plans for the next release, and a link to the changelog for the release.

-A new release for each relevant project should be created in the GitHub user interface until automation is put in place.

-The release notes are generated automatically by GitHub, but references to the release artifacts should be added manually.

 ## Release Requirements

-Most of the PASS release process is automated new, but if we need to do parts of the process manually, make sure the following software is installed:
+Most of the PASS release process is automated, but if we need to do parts of the process manually, make sure the following software is installed:

 | Name           | Version |
 |----------------|---------|